When Responsibility Stopped Being About Me

 Support as Reinforcement, Not Replacement

-Support doesn't remove responsibility.
+Support does not remove responsibility.

 It strengthens it.

-It helps ensure that:
+Support helps ensure that:

 • Basic needs are met without constant tradeoffs

-• Parenting doesn't requre personal collapse
+• Parenting does not require personal collapse

-• Stability isn't maintained through exhaustion alone
+• Stability is not maintained through exhaustion alone

 Support allows responsibility to be carried sustainably, not heroically.